-A former foreign correspondent with the BBC, I specialise as psychotherapist in trauma, anxiety, depression and relationships.
+A former foreign correspondent with Reuters and the BBC, Mark specialised as psychotherapist in trauma, anxiety, depression and relationships.

-As well as working with individuals, I am a qualified psychotherapy supervisor.
-With my journalistic background I have also supported journalists and news organisations in the reporting and personal impact of traumatic events.
+As well as working with individuals, Mark has been a qualified psychotherapy supervisor, with his journalistic background also supporting journalists and news organisations in the reporting and personal impact of traumatic events.

-My partner Jutta and I love the landscape of New Zealand, which is where I photographed most of the banner landscapes on this website during cycling tours of the South Island in 2012, and on our tandem Daisy from the very top of Aotearoa (Cape Reinga) to the very bottom (Bluff) in 2016.
+Mark and Jutta love the landscape of New Zealand, which is where they photographed most of the banner landscapes on this website during cycling tours of the South Island in 2012, and on their tandem Daisy from the very top of Aotearoa (Cape Reinga) to the very bottom (Bluff) in 2016.

-If you’re curious about my approach to psychotherapy, journalism (and life, I guess), feel free to browse here, and to download and explore some of the following articles I’ve contributed to various publications.
-You can read up here on my diagnosis in early 2020, rather late in life, as Aspergers.
+If you’re curious about their legacy approach to psychotherapy, journalism (and life…), feel free to browse here, and to download and explore some of the following articles Mark contributed to various publications.
+You can read up here on his diagnosis of ASD/Aspergers.

 EMDR and the Transpersonal – EMDR Now January 2017